MetOffice/CSET/docs/source/getting-started/workflow-run.rst

 .. image:: rose-edit.png
     :alt: rose edit GUI, showing the environment setup options.

-* The Diagnostic section contains settings for enabling the various diagnostics included with CSET.
+* The Diagnostic section contains settings for enabling the various :term:`diagnostics <diagnostic>` included with CSET.
 The diagnostics are split into science areas.
 Some general diagnostics will have a list in their section for setting which model fields to process.
 Diagnostics may also take additional options after being enabled.

 * The Models and Cases section contains settings for the input data.
 Here you need to setup how you want to cycle (over case studies or a trial period),